 DOJ respects all of the program dependences of the original sequential program.
-It does this by first categorizing dependences as either control dependences or data dependences.
+The system views dependences as either control dependences or data dependences.
 DOJ respects control dependences trivially by requiring all tasks to have exactly one exit.
 DOJ further divides data dependences into two categories: variable dependences and heap dependences.
 Variable dependences occur when one task writes to a variable and another task reads from that variable.
 DOJ uses the same value forwarding approach as OoOJava to eliminate write-after-write and write-after-read hazards on variables to enable parallelization.
 Heap dependences occur when one task writes to an object field and another task accesses that same field.